supabase/supabase/examples/simple-username-database/README.md

 # Supabase Project Documentation

 This documentation provides an overview of a JavaScript project that utilizes Supabase for the database.
-The project allows users to enter their username.
+The project allows users to enter their names and save them in the database.

 ## Prerequisites
-> Setup your Supabase SQL before continuing this work.
+> Set up your Supabase SQL before continuing this work.
 >For more information about using Supabase, refer to the official Supabase documentation: [Supabase Documentation](https://supabase.io/docs).

-Before running the project, please make sure you have Node.js installed on your machine.
+Before running the project, please ensure you have Node.js installed on your machine.
 If you don't have Node.js, you can download and install it from the official website: [Node.js Website](https://nodejs.org).

 ## Installation